 A unique number called the "Application Tracking Number" (ATN) will be assigned when a "New Application", "Revalidation" or "Reactivation" is started.
 Prior to exiting the application, write down this number and keep it for your records.
 If you need to access the application later, please click the appropriate navigation item on the left hand side of the page to "Resume Application" or to check the "Application Status".
 Note: Information will not be retained and the application will be deleted if the provider does not complete the application, supply the required supporting documentation and click the "Submit Application" button on the "Summary" page when finished.

-The following buttons will open a web page in a new browser window so information can be viewed while continuing with the application.
+The following menu bar options will open a web page in a new browser window so information can be viewed while continuing with the application.
 Please click the appropriate heading at the top of the page to obtain additional information.

 At a minimum this site requires Microsoft Internet Explorer version 11 with 256 bit encryption.
 All enrollment attachments must be uploaded in Adobe PDF format.
 You must have a copy of Adobe Acrobat Reader installed on your system to view certain supporting documents.